microsoft/ailab/BuildAnIntelligentBot/readme.md

 1. Open your chat bot in a browser: `https://chatbot-<your initials>.azurewebsites.net/`.
 1. Click on the **Speech** option.

-    > NOTE: If something is not working make sure that you are using a secure connection by using `https://` in your URL.
+    > **Note:** If something is not working make sure that you are using a secure connection by using `https://` in your URL.

 1. Click the microphone icon once and say `I need a table reservation`.
 1. Wait for the bot to reply, you should get an audio response back.
 1. Finish the conversation flow using audio.